6 Ways to Stop Late Night Worry

 “I ALWAYS solve problems easier and more effectively in the light of day than in the middle of the night.”

-This is actually totally true.
+This is actually true!
 Think about it.
-How many times have you worried about something as you’re lying awake in bed at night, and then come up with a solution the next day or over the next several days that was much easier than what you had anticipated.
+How many times have you worried about something as you’re lying awake in bed at night, and then come up with a solution the next day or over the next several days that was much easier than what you’d anticipated.

 Your best thinking and problem solving occurs when you are fresh.
-I also use the mantra,
+I also use this mantra:

 “I can’t solve this problem right now.
-Sleep is a better option, so that I will be able to think tomorrow.”
+Sleep is a better option so that I’ll be able to think tomorrow.”

 #4 Don’t lie in bed worrying.

-Interrupt the worry gremlins and take control of our runaway mind.
+Interrupt the worry gremlins and take control of your runaway mind.
 If you really feel like you can’t stop your racing mind, then get up and turn on the light.
-Watch TV for awhile, or read, or do something that is distracting to reset your brain.
+Watch TV for awhile, or read, or do something that’s distracting to reset your brain.
 Then drift off to sleep.

 #5 Engage in a regular system of relaxation.

 There are 3 things that absolutely help reduce anxiety.
 These are: